 The first winds of winter may have started blowing this week, but the afternoons are still gloriously warm.
 Hisashi bought a small boat the other day, fulfilling a year-long dream, and took Kaede out for a little row.
-By the time I joined them on the beach, they were back to shore, and Kaede was … Continue reading A Fine Fall Day”
+By the time I joined them on the beach, they were back to shore, and Kaede was … Continue reading A Fine Fall Day

 Maybe I was sheltered as a child, but until I came to Japan, I had never seen a persimmon.
 I didn't even know what they were.
-Continue reading “Photo of the Day: Persimmon Orange”
+In fact, until I was about 21 and had a friend purchase a "persimmon coloured" shawl, I had not even an inkling what "persimmon" might be.
+After that, I … Continue reading Photo of the Day: Persimmon Orange

 This poor fellow was sitting on the side of the road squeaking, and after I took some photos, promptly flew off, right into a wall.
 Methinks his days are numbered.
 But then, all cicadas are in the same boat at the moment.

 Throwback...
 Monday, with a photo of fall colours at Kamakura-gu.
 Kamakura-gu has a white torii, which isn't too common, but not unheard of.
 Most torii in the area are either unpainted or red.
 The white is a nice change, and let's the fall colours really shine.

 A bit of flashback Friday for today's photo, taken back in the fall.
 The morning after Typhoon 19 (Vongfang) blew through, I snuck out to snap a few pics of the weather clearing.
 Good weather after a typhoon is called "taifu ikka", and the sky post-19 didn't disappoint.